 Welcome to Taylor Benefits, a leading group benefits and employee health plan provider for the State of Texas!
-We have more than 25 years of experience writing group insurance plans, and we have the expertise and industry knowledge to help you offer a competitive group benefits plan to your employees.
-We craft customized health and retirement plans for businesses and employee groups, including all the following:
+We have more than 25 years of experience writing collective insurance packages, and we have the expertise and industry knowledge to help you offer a competitive benefits solution to your workers.
+We craft customized health and retirement plans for businesses and their staff, including all the following:

 In other words, we have a wider net of group coverage options we can offer than if you partnered with a single provider.